Kelsey is a trial attorney who focuses on intellectual property matters, with significant experience representing clients in life sciences industries.

 - Represented Amneal Pharmaceuticals in Alza Corp. v.
 Amneal Pharmaceuticals of New York, LLC, 16-0914-RGA (D. Del.), a Hatch-Waxman patent litigation concerning Alza’s Concerta (methylphenidate hydrochloride).

-- University of Minnesota Law School, 2014, magnum cum laude
+- University of Minnesota Law School, 2014, magna cum laude

 - College of Saint Benedict, B.A., 2011, magna cum laude